DataDog/integrations-core/eks_fargate/README.md

 To enable [Kubernetes resources view][29]:
 1. [Setup the Datadog Cluster Agent][25].
-2. Configure the Datadog Agent sidecar container to connect to the Datadog Cluster Agent
+2. Configure the Datadog Agent sidecar container to connect to the Datadog Cluster Agent.

   ```yaml
   apiVersion: apps/v1